streamich/libreact/docs/en/MediaSensor.md

 ## `withMedia()`

-Higher order component that injects a boolean prop into your component that specifies if media query matches.
+Higher order component that injects a `media` prop into your component that specifies if media query matches.

 ```js
 import {withMedia} from 'libreact/lib/MediaSensor';